+What is the informational content of location decisions of workers?
 Consider a separating equilibrium in adverse selection problems when there is asymmetric information in the market.
 In a separating equilibrium, agents reveal their types, and different types are separated by their actions.
-Can this separation by selection be one of the driving forces of sorting and thus agglomeration?
+Can this separation by selection be one of the driving forces of sorting?
 We present a model that features classical asymmetric information in the labor market resulting in adverse selection.
-A stable equilibrium in this model has sorted agglomeration of agents.
+A stable equilibrium in this model has sorting of agents.